A separation theorem for entire transcendental maps: Introduction

 Recall that a function is of \emph{finite order} if $\log\log|f(z)|$ is of the order of $\log|z|$ as $|z|\ra\infty$.
 For example, $f(z)=e^{z^p}$ has order $p$.
 In this paper we restrict to the class

 Observe that class $\BBt$ is contained in $\BB$ and is closed under composition, as is $\BB$, while the class of functions of finite order is not.

 The reason why we restrict ourselves to class $\BBt$, is because it is the most general (natural) class for which \emph{(dynamic) rays} or {\em hairs} have been proven to exist.
-Informally, a ray is a maximal unbounded injective curve $g:(0,\infty)\to I(f)$ such that all its iterates are also unbounded curves with the same properties (see Section~\ref{Tools} for a precise definition).
-If for some $t_*>0$, $g(t_*)$ is a singular value or the preimage of a singular value, we redefine the ray to be the curve $g:(t_*,\infty) \to I(f)$ and call it {\em broken}.
-We say that a ray {\em lands} at $z_0\in\C$ if $g(t)\to z_0$ as $t\to 0$.
-Observe that broken rays do not land but a ray can land at a singular value.
+Informally, a ray is a maximal unbounded injective curve $g:(0,\infty)\to I(f) \setminus C(f)$, where $C(f)$ is the set of critical points of $f$, such that all its iterates are also unbounded curves with the same properties (see Section~\ref{Tools} for a precise definition).
 With this definition, rays are always pairwise disjoint.
+Rays which end at a critical point (or an iterated preimage thereof) but which are not maximal in $I(f)$ are called {\em broken}.
+We say that a ray {\em lands} at $z_0\in\C$ if it is not broken and $g(t)\to z_0$ as $t\to 0$.
+Broken rays do not land but a ray can land at a critical point.
+Observe that the image of a landing ray is a landing ray.

-For polynomials, rays foliate the attracting basin of infinity and belong to the Fatou set (see for example \cite{DH}, \cite{Mi}).
+For polynomials {the assumption that there are no broken rays is equivalent to the assumption that the Julia set is connected; in this case} rays foliate the attracting basin of infinity and belong to the Fatou set (see for example \cite{DH}, \cite{Mi}).
 They are in one to one correspondence with straight rays in the complement of $\ov{\D}$ via B\"ottcher coordinates, and therefore their dynamics is governed by $\theta \mapsto d \theta$, where $\theta$ is the angle that identifies the ray and $d$ is the degree of the polynomial (recall that a polynomial behaves like $z\mapsto z^d$ in a neighborhood of infinity).